shashankaddagarla/e-commerce-schema/README.md

 This code requires that mongoose be installed on your app, which I prefer to be generated via express generator. node.js must also be installed.
 It also expects a local instance of mongoDB running, called "test"

 To install, simply do ```$ npm install -S mongoose```.

+You can find a simple schema flowchart in "Untitled Diagram.jpg"